 Who Qualifies for The Business and IPC Partnership Scheme (BIPS)?

-All businesses that carry a trade or run a business in Singapore are eligible for the Business and IPC Partnership Scheme (BIPS) when they send employees to volunteer and provide services at IPCs.
+All businesses that carry a trade or run a business in Singapore are eligible for the Business and IPC Partnership Scheme (BIPS) or Corporate Volunteer Scheme (CVS) when they send employees to volunteer and provide services at IPCs.

 Employees who are owners of businesses, for example, sole-proprietors, partners and shareholders who are also directors of the company are excluded from BIPS.